eduP2P/common/test_suite/README.md

-In the next section, the experiment involving the four types of NAT from RFC 3489 is repeated for eduP2P, in order to compare its results to the table above.
+In the next section, the experiment involving the four types of NAT from RFC 3489 is repeated for eduP2P, in order to compare its results to the table of expected results above.
 In the section after that, the experiment is extended such that the NATs use every possible combination of RFC 4787 NAT mapping and filtering behaviour.

 ### Experiment with RFC 3489 NAT types